d5b94396feba3/bigmart-sales-prediction-with-ibm-cloud-autoai/README.md

 <ul>
 	<li>While creating the project you need to provide name and you need to select the object storage
-service, on the right side under the object storage option you have an <code>ADD</code> option click on that.</li>
+service, on the right side under the storage service option you have an <code>ADD</code> option click on that.</li>
 </ul>

 <img src="images/ibm_watson_cloud_1.png">